barkerest/barkest_core/README.md

 ---
 Because I generally have a need to interface with MS SQL for reporting purposes, I decided to build the necessary models as well.
-The models would be `MsSqlDbUpdater`, `MsSqlDefinition`, and `MsSqlFunction`.
+The models would be `MsSqlDbDefinition`, `MsSqlDefinition`, and `MsSqlFunction`.
 ---
 The `MsSqlFunction` model basically allows you to use the output from a user-defined function in SQL to populate an ActiveRecord-like model.
 These are read-only models, which fits in nicely with the output